Bernie Sanders faces attacks in Democrats' debate-stage clash in South Carolina

 After spending nearly three decades as an outside agitator who delighted in tearing into his party's establishment, that same establishment was suddenly fighting to take him down.

+Bloomberg was steadier on his feet Tuesday, although it was unclear whether the performance would be enough to revive his stalled presidential campaign.

+His fortune ensures he will remain a factor at least through Super Tuesday.
+Bloomberg has already spent more than $500 million on a nationwide advertising campaign.

-Bloomberg made the case that both Trump and Russia President Vladimir Putin are in lockstep in their belief that Sanders would make the weakest Democratic general election rival for the incumbent Trump.
+Turning toward Sanders, Bloomberg made the case that both Trump and Russian President Vladimir Putin are in lockstep in their belief that Sanders would make the weakest Democratic general election rival for the incumbent Trump.
 Last week, Sanders acknowledged that he'd be been briefed by intelligence officials who said that Russia is attempting to interfere in the elections to benefit him.

-"Vladimir Trump thinks Donald Trump should be president of the United States and that's why Russia is helping you get elected so you lose to him," Bloomberg said.
+"Vladimir Putin thinks Donald Trump should be president of the United States and that's why Russia is helping you get elected so you lose to him," Bloomberg said.

 Sanders shot back, "Hey, Mr. Putin, if I'm president of the United States, trust me you're not going to interfere in any more American elections.'"